hashicorp/terraform-provider-nomad/website/docs/d/job.html.markdown

 # nomad_job

-Get information on an job ID.
+Get information on a job ID.
 The aim of this datasource is to enable you to act on various settings and states of a particular job.

 An error is triggered if zero or more than one result is returned by the query.